BrianBelhumeur/node-express-json-rpc2/README.md

     	app.use( app.router );
     });

+### Use

-Then wihin a route, use res.rpc() to handle a given method.
+Within a route, use res.rpc() to handle a given method.
 The first argument is the method name and the second argument is the function that will be invoked to handle the request.

 The first argument passed to the invocation function is the value of the "params" property from the RPC request.
 Unless the request is a notification, the second argument will be a function to handle the response.
 The response function will automatically wrap the data passed to it in the RPC response object containing the request ID and jsonrpc property.